Until you make the unconscious conscious, it will direct your life and you will call it fate.Carl Jung

 Maybe you heard about coaching through a friend who’s had great results with a coach.
-Or you’ve seen ads on social media and have always wondered about it.
-Perhaps you’ve read enough self-development books to know that there are great coaches who can help up-level your life.
+Or you’ve seen ads on social media and have always wondered what it’s like to work with a coach.
+Perhaps you’ve read enough self-development books to know that there are great coaches who can help level-up your life.

 So you go out and look for a coach.
 How hard can it be, right?

-But very quickly you find yourself muddled in confusion.
-A simple google search for “coaches near me” present you with results that don’t speak to you and decisions you’re not ready to make like:
+But very quickly you find yourself muddled with confusion.
+A simple google search for “coaches near me” presents you with results that don’t speak to you and decisions you’re not ready to make, like: